 Skip to content

-The Dashboard Editor has two main parts:
+The UI Editor has two main parts:

 • The left side which represents by zone the user interface and the included graphical displays and controls.